Gravitational Hilbert spaces: invariant and co-invariant states, inner products, gauge-fixing, and BRST: Discussion

 We are often interested in backgrounds which preserve some symmetry group $G$, and perturbation theory around such a backgrounds comes with additional subtleties.
 Classically, there are linearisation stability constraints \cite{Moncrief:1975xtw}.
-This means that not every solution to the Einstein equation linearised around the background corresponds to a family of exact solutions: there is a constraint that perturbations should have vanishing charges which generate $G$.
+This means that not every solution to the Einstein equation linearised around the background corresponds to a family of exact solutions: there is a constraint that perturbations should have vanishing charges which generate the group $G$.

 In the quantum theory, the $G_N\to 0$ limit should not simply reduce to QFT on a fixed spacetime, but we should also gauge by $G$ (since the isometries are the diffeomorphism symmetries which are not spontaneously broken by the background).
 This naturally shows up when we calculate an inner product via group averaging, since the group average includes an integral over the isometries, and these cannot be accounted for by any gauge-fixing in the symmetric background.
 The result is that after taking gauge fixing into account, at $G_N\to 0$ we are still left with a group average integral over $G$.
-A prominent example is de Sitter space \cite{Higuchi:1991tk,Higuchi:1994vc,Marolf:2008hg,Chandrasekaran:2022cip}.